choidoeun2005/251RCOSE34102/README.md

 # CPU Scheduling Simulator

-## v 0.2
+## v 0.3

 ## Functional Updates

-- Implemented CLI
-- Reformed Gantt Chart interface
+- Completed preemtive algorithms

 ## How To Use